wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * readme.txt updates
 * bugfix to only run widget's scripts on the widget.php page

+= 0.1.2 =

+* WordPress 3.3 fix

 == Upgrade Notice ==

 = 0.1.1 =
 Works with WordPress 3.3.
 This version fixes the bug that broke the "Insert into Post" button on the new/edit post pages.

+= 0.1.2 =
+Fixes a bug in 3.3 that adds an image's thumbnail url instead of the original url, to the widget.